Kyle Tucker Player Props: Astros vs. Rangers

-Kyle Tucker -- with a slugging percentage of .514 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the hill, on July 1 at 4:05 PM ET.
+On Sunday, Kyle Tucker (.632 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 2:35 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Rangers.
+He strung together two hits (going 2-for-4 with a home run and two RBI) in his last appearance against the Rangers.

 Kyle Tucker Game Info & Props vs. the Rangers